lsymonds/Moogie.Queues/README.md

 You can do this by calling the `AddQueue` method on your `QueueManager` instance or by passing a number of `QueueRegistration` instances into the `AddMoogieEvents` method.

+By specifying a queue with the name of "default" you do not then need to specify the queue name when attempting to send `Message` or `Receivable` instances to that queue provider.

 ## Dispatching messages to a queue

 Dispatching messages to a queue provider is really easy.
 Create an instance of the `Dispatchable` class and pass it to